CletusTheHuman/WebDev/README.md

 # WebDev
 Final Project for Web Dev course
-Making a perfessional portfolio for myself to use in the future.
+Making a professional portfolio for myself to use in the future.